Forte wins Breeders' Cup Juvenile; Wonder Wheel wins Fillies - WHIZ News

 Wonder Wheel preceded Forte’s rally with one of her own in the $2 million Juvenile Fillies, and in more dramatic fashion.

 The dark bay filly surged past Leave No Trace in the final furlong for a three-length victory.
-It was her fourth win in five starts with a second and likely sealed her claim as the top 2-year-old female.
+It was her fourth win in five starts, including last month’s Darley Alcibiades at Keeneland, with a second and likely sealed her claim as the top 2-year-old female.

 “She didn’t break very well,” jockey Tyler Gaffalione said of her 1 1/16-mile trip in 1:44.9.
 “I got pushed back a little further than I wanted to be. … Spots kept opening up inside so I just going forward and it just worked out.”